 Client-centered therapy operates according to three basic principles that reflect the attitude of the therapist to the client:

-1. The therapist is congruent with the client.
+- The therapist is congruent with the client.

-2. The therapist provides the client with unconditional positive regard.
+- The therapist provides the client with unconditional positive regard.

 Congruence in Counseling

 Congruence is also called genuineness.
 Congruence is the most important attribute in counseling, according to Rogers.
-This means that, unlike the psychodynamic therapist who generally maintains a 'blank screen' and reveals little of their own personality in therapy, the Rogerian is keen to allow the client to experience them as they really are.
+This means that, unlike the psychodynamic therapist who generally maintains a “blank screen” and reveals little of their own personality in therapy, the Rogerian is keen to allow the client to experience them as they really are.

 Unconditional Positive Regard